Coming to terms with a changing world

 Woolworth also sponsored Filmharmonic '76 which celebrated music from the movies, backed by albums for sale in the stores.
 In-store there were also exclusive LPs from a number of popular artists including Andy Williams and Johnny Matthis.

-The salvo of advertising and public relations, alongside the award-winning Wonder of Woolworth TV campaign, brought substantial increases in traffic to the stores and generated much-needed incremental sales.
-But it was expensive and, according to some investors, extravagant.
-While it brought big gains in the short term, it wasn't long before competitors were launching campaigns of their own like "Oo oo oo get some oo from Boots", which began to eat into the initial gains.
+The salvo of advertising and public relations, alongside the award-winning Wonder of Woolworth TV campaign, brought substantial increases in traffic to the stores and generated much-needed sales.
+Some City Analysts baulked at the costs and highlighted emerging competition from rival retailers, with campaigns like "Oo oo oo get some oo from Boots", which they claimed would soon gobble up the gains.
+Despite their pessimism, in the final assessment the increase in customer numbers was sustained and the campaigns paid for themselves many times over.

 In 1980 a new Joint Managing Director, Geoffrey Rodgers, (pictured above, centre) sought to reassure investors who had been shaken by news of the tragedy at the firm's Manchester store.
-He fronted a new series of television commercials personally, promoting 'Operation Crackdown', a programme of deep price cuts.
+He fronted a new series of television commercials personally, promoting 'Operation Crackdown', a programme of deep price cuts, which was in marked contrast to Woolworth's general move up-market.

 The supremo also decided to explain the firm's strategy and strengths in a series of press advertisements in the broadsheet newspapers that were most popular with company investors and city analysts.
 Each advert, which ran in The Times and The Financial Times, focused on a single area of the operation like DIY, Fashion or Records and Tapes, and argued that Woolworth was reinventing the variety store.